Sazmael/Sazmael/README.md

+## Hello 👋
-### My name is Olman, I'm from Costa Rica. 👋
+## 🟢 My name is Olman, I'm from Costa Rica.
-### I'm Informatic Engineer Student.🧑‍💻
-### 🟢 I training everyday on free time programming languages, and learning new technologies.
+## 🟢 I'm Informatic Engineer Student, I enjoy training everyday on free time programming languages, and learning new technologies.
+##
+## Skills 🧑‍💻
+## 🟢 Intermedium programer from C++ and Java.
+## 🟢 Databases SQL server and MySQL intermedium.
+## 🟢 Linux, Cibersecurity introduction.
+##
+## Contact
+Find all my socials and Resume on my portfolio (https://olman-davila-portfolio.notion.site/Olman-D-vila-Portfolio-c60bf5830c774234afdb9b79f6759605)

 <!--
 **Sazmael/Sazmael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.